sarthak-2000/Illumio-Assignment/README.md

 <details close>
 <summary> Click Here to get the assumptions </summary>

-The following are the assumptions that I made, while writing the code for this assessment.
+The following are the assumptions that I made while writing the code for this assessment.

-1. Here, my assumption is that for version 2 of flow-log records is that for getting the dstport and protocol number <u> its there at 7th and 8th position (for 0th order indexing its on 6th and 7th position as per this link -> [AWS reference link given](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html)) in the whole log file on each and every line. </u>
+1. Here, I assume that for version 2 of flow-log records is that for getting the dstport and protocol number <u> it's there at the 7th and 8th position (for 0th order indexing it's on the 6th and 7th position as per this link -> [AWS reference link given](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html)) in the whole log file on every line. </u>

-2. **<u>(THE MOST IMPORTANT ASSUMPTION)</u>** -> I have genralized the output with all tags in lowercase, and port/protocol combinations also in lowercase.
-Since, the requirents given to me had the point (please refer the question) -> **The matches should be case insensitive**
+2. **<u>(THE MOST IMPORTANT ASSUMPTION)</u>** -> I have generalized the output with all tags in lowercase, and port/protocol combinations also in lowercase.
+Since the requirements given to me had the point (please refer to the question) -> **The matches should be case insensitive**

-So, <u> the look up table (.txt)</u> file might have data like.
+So, <u> the lookup table (.txt)</u> file might have data like.
 For Example,

 ```
 25,tCp,sv_P1 -> (uppercase C)